Notice of Pre-AIA or AIA Status

 ([0011] teaches a second of two factors of biometric authentication.)

 ([0010-11] teaches identity avatar and two factors of biometric (voice) authentication.
 [0031] teaches comparing the biometrics.
 [0020 teaches that the biometric comparison is a voice biometric, which one of ordinary skill in the art would understand as a threshold comparison.
-Further, the examiner asserts that threshold comparisons of voice biometrics utilize thresholds, and the examiner takes official notice that threshold comparisons are well know in the art of biometric voice comparisons.)
+Further, the examiner asserts that threshold comparisons of biometrics, including voice biometrics, utilizing thresholds is inherent, and that threshold comparisons are well know in the art of biometric comparisons / authentication.
+One of skill in the art understands that biometric comparison, where a registered biometric is compared to a sample biometric that is taken for authentication requires threshold comparisons because the biometrics are not exact matches, unlike passwords.)

 ([0024] teaches after performing the two factor biometric (voice) authentication, a digital certificate is generated to authorize a transaction.
 [0039] teaches the signatures being used to generate the certificate and authenticate the user.
 [0013] teaches using the certificate for authentication, including verifying the user prior to certifying a transaction.)